 On of the by-products of all this access to ideas, knowledge and products is a rise in individuality - the expression of one's unique style and sensibility.
 Everything does not have to match, or "go" with everything else.
 Realistically, few of us will have the honor of Architectural Digest or Veranda doing a full spread about our homes, so achieving the "perfect" look or space is not a pre-requisite to having a beautiful and comfortable home that you love.

-Lauren Conrad puts it nicely in her post "Interior Design: 5 Things You Should Know" - "Your home (or room) should reflect who you are.
+Lauren Conrad puts it nicely - "Your home (or room) should reflect who you are.
 If someone were to walk into your home, they should know that it’s yours...What’s important is that you distance yourself from what the stores are telling you to buy."
 After all, you are the one living in the space, not the salesperson.

 Sarah & Bendrix

-Of course there are a few principles, like scale, balance and harmony, that you should be aware of in order to achieve a cohesive and eye pleasing room - but they are only principles that guide you as opposed to dictums that enslave you to often impossible standards for the "regular" family.
+Of course, there are a few principles, like scale, balance and harmony, that you should be aware of in order to achieve a cohesive and eye pleasing room - but they are only principles that guide you as opposed to dictums that enslave you too often impossible standards for the "regular" family.

 Where do you find inspiration and how do you adapt it to your own personal style without merely mimicking others'?